Bayou Corne sinkhole: Background

-Bayous such as Bayou Corne were largely settled by the Acadians in the late 1700s, who were attracted to the locations for its economic potential as an alligator and crawfish nesting site.
+Bayous such as Bayou Corne were largely settled by the Acadians in the late 1700s, who were attracted to the locations for their economic potential as alligator and crawfish nesting sites.
 Beneath much of the state of Louisiana, including these bayous, are salt domes, gigantic deposits left during the formation of the North American continent.
 These domes vary wildly in scale and depth, some as much as 35,000 feet below the surface and as large as Mount Everest.
 With such depths and dimensions, these domes are naturally under thousands of pounds per square inch of pressure.

 The economic value of salt domes has been exploited for centuries.
 Salt mining has been going on in Louisiana since the Antebellum period, and in the 20th century, the government began using these underground salt caverns as storage reservoirs for crude oil.
 Where there is a juncture of mining, petroleum engineering, and drilling, care must be taken to maintain stability, so as to prevent a disaster as happened at Lake Peigneur.